Zareel/PPT-Web-Development-Assignments/backendInterviewQuestions/readme.md

 What is a Join?
 List its different types.
 What is an Index?
 Explain its different types.
 What is a Query?
-List the different types of relationships in SQL.
+ist the different types of relationships in SQL.
 What is Normalization and Denormalization?
 What are TRUNCATE, DELETE, and DROP statements and differences between them?
 How do you handle error and exception handling in node/express application?